Thrivous

 How to Buy Nootropics

 Brain supplements come in many formats.
 Natural nootropics are available in foods.
-And both artificial and natural nootropics are available in powders, liquids, and pills – capsules, tablets, softgels, caplets, and chewables.
+And both artificial and natural are available in powders, liquids, and pills – capsules, tablets, softgels, caplets, and chewables.

 If you’re looking for flexible dosage and low cost, powders may be the way to go.
 And for some like Creatine, which require high doses measured in grams, powders are also practical.
 For others, which require smaller doses, nootropic pills may save you a lot of time and frustration.